compiiile/compiiile/README.md

 ## Features

 -   [x] 📦 **No config required, everything just works out of the box, without changing your files** (resolves images and relative links (cross-references), print-ready rendering)
 -   [x] 🌱 Available everywhere with static files deployment: just host it somewhere and access it in any browser on your computer, phone or whatever you are using
 -   [x] :link: Quick access to your files via the navbar and links to the previous and next file (with table of content generation)
 -   [x] :tv: Display some files as slides
 -   [x] :mag: **Full-text quick search with content preview**
+-   [x] :zap: Hot-reload content preview as you edit it
+-   [x] :tada: Supports MDX files
 -   [x] :bulb: Can serve as knowledge base
 -   [x] :wrench: Customizable by env variables or config file, it's up to you
 -   [x] :star2: You get it, it simply does the job, period.

 ### What Compiiile isn't

 -   It's not a markdown editor, there are already plenty available, just choose the one that works best for you, even the simplest text editor will do.
 -   It's not like VuePress, VitePress, Docusaurus or Notion.
 Compiiile's goal is to stay simple and stupidly easy without any configuration.

-> The goal is to help people rely purely on a **language** (*markdown*), not on *any* platform.
+> The goal is to help people rely purely on a **language** (_markdown_), not on _any_ platform.

 ## Installation